- On October 18, 2019

 Regular maintenance of synthetic tennis clay court surfaces is very important and ofter overlooked.
 The carpet pile will suffer permanent damage if the infill is not constantly kept evenly distributed and topped up regularly.

-Have an experienced coach or club member drag brush the surface once a day and check if top-ups are needed.
+Have an experienced coach or club member drag brush the surface once a day or once every other day and check if infill top-ups are needed.

 Equip each court with one drag mat and encourage players to level the infill after each play.